VSCode on Triton

 As always when using user-contributed extensions, be cautious of what extensions you install.
 A malicious extension can access and/or delete all of the data available via your account.

-VSCode through OOD
+VSCode through Open OnDemand

 See also